bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

            LabelFormat: File

 messages
-   :index:`[TAG=Console->Command->messages] <triple: Console; Command; messages>` This command causes any pending console messages to be immediately displayed.
+   :index:`[TAG=Console->Command->messages] <single: Console; Command; messages>` This command causes any pending console messages to be immediately displayed.

 memory
-   :index:`[TAG=Console->Command->memory] <triple: Console; Command; memory>` Print current memory usage.
+   :index:`[TAG=Console->Command->memory] <single: Console; Command; memory>` Print current memory usage.

 mount
-   :index:`[TAG=Console->Command->mount] <triple: Console; Command; mount>` The mount command is used to get Bareos to read a volume on a physical device.
+   :index:`[TAG=Console->Command->mount] <single: Console; Command; mount>` The mount command is used to get Bareos to read a volume on a physical device.
 It is a way to tell Bareos that you have mounted a tape and that Bareos should examine the tape.
 This command is normally used only after there was no Volume in a drive and Bareos requests you to mount a new Volume or when you have specifically unmounted a Volume with the :bcommand:`unmount` console command, which causes Bareos to close the drive.
 If you have an autoloader, the mount command will not cause Bareos to operate the autoloader unless you specify a slot and possibly a drive.
 The various forms of the mount command are:

    .. code-block:: bconsole